denten-books/plain-text/2-surface.md

 Magnetic storage remains, for all unassisted intents and purposes, a black slate.

+!["Images formed by a negative voltage," from Electrographic Printer by Epstein and Innes [@epstein_electrographic_1961]](images magnetic-letter.png)

+"invisible magnetic record" US3031651A [@rosen_magnetic_1962, 1]

+"Magnetic recording tape is often criticized because the recorded signals are invisible, and the criticism has been strong enough to deny it certain important markets.
+For example, this has been a major factor in hampering sales efforts at substituting magnetic recording tape and card equipment for punched tape and card equipment which presently is dominant in automatic digital data--handling systems.
+Although magnetic recording devices are faster and more troublefree, potential customers have often balked at losing the ability to check recorded information visually.
+It has been suggested that the information be printed in ink alongside the magnetic signals, but his vitiates major competitive advantages of magnetic recording sheet material, e.g., ease in correction, economy in reuse, simplicity of equipment, compactness of recorded data, etc." [@youngquist_magnetic_1961, 1]

 ### C. Screen, (Output)

 By decoupling input and output, magnetic storage and solid state media afford